The Karate Kid (2010 film): Sequel

 Shortly after the film's release, a sequel was announced to be in development, with Smith, Chan, and Henson all reprising their roles.
 Breck Eisner was initially set to direct, but by June 2014, the film had gained new writers and lost Eisner as the director.
 In April 2017, Eisner returned as director, but in October, Chan stated that the initial script for the film did not work well.

 In August 2023, it was reported that Chan would be reprising his role in Karate Kid: Legends.
 By November of the same year, Chan officially joined the cast alongside Ralph Macchio in their respective roles as Mr. Han and Daniel LaRusso.
 The studio announced a world-wide open casting call for an actor to star as the film's iteration of the titular character.
 Jonathan Entwistle directed the film with a script written by Rob Lieber, where the plot involves a teen from China moving to the United States and beginning to study martial arts.
-Karen Rosenfelt will produce the film, with principal photography beginning in April 2024.
+Karen Rosenfelt produced the film, with principal photography beginning in April 2024.
 Originally scheduled to be released on June 7, 2024, the film was delayed to December 13, 2024, in part as a result of the 2023 writers and actors strikes.
 It was delayed again to May 30, 2025, to avoid conflict with the sixth and final season of Cobra Kai.